SztanyiGy/Szakdoga-Digitalis-Idomero/README.md

      Environment Variables
   3. Under "System variables" find the "Path" variable
   4. Click Edit > New, and add the path to the Java bin folder
-  5. Click OK, then open a new command prompt window

 TECHNOLOGIES USED